 At one time, Elm trees lined the streets of small-town America.
 Their story is a cautionary tale for planting a ‘mono-culture’ – a dense planting of a single species (as opposed to a mixed planting of different species).
 Once Dutch Elm Disease struck, it swept through the populations quickly.
 The fungal disease is spread by insects, who hopped up and down main street USA, spreading the disease.
 First found in Ohio in the 1930s, it spread from state to state.
 By the mid-60s millions of trees were lost.

-There are now a few named cultivars that are apparently resistant to the disease, which we carry from time to time.
-(Princeton being the most well known.)
-There are also American Elm trees standing today that have not succumbed to the disease.
+There are now a few named cultivars that are apparently resistant to the disease, which we carry from time to time, ‘Valley Forge’ and ‘Princeton’ being the most well known.
+There are also straight species American Elm trees standing today that have not succumbed to the disease.

 They prefer full sun to light shade and moist, fertile loamy soil.
 They can tolerate drier areas as well as clay, silt, or sand.
 Temporary flooding is OK during the winter, but good drainage is required during the growing season.
 They are fast growers.

 You can plant American elms in your lawn, an abandoned meadows or as a street tree or shade tree.
 Elms are striking in the landscape, so plant where you can enjoy them!
 Keep a large mulch ring around the tree to reduce grass competition and damage from lawn implements.
 The mulch will also keep the soil moist and the roots cool.
 If you keep the tree as free from stress as possible, it will be more likely to ward off disease of any kind.